Quick Facts

 Our School

-We have worked hard to develop a culture that is unique to our school, students, parents/guardians, staff and community.
+We have a culture that is unique to our school, students, parents/guardians, staff and community.
 Students have been actively involved in decision-making about our school colours (gold, blue and black) and school mascot.
 The penguin was chosen to represent the importance of community and team work.

 Academic Programs